 Recommendation: For residential and small commercial measures, use market characterization studies to identify opportunities and target replacement in bulk.
 In these instances, the average age of equipment should be determined by a market study and that equipment could potentially be replaced in bulk.
 For example, if a market study identifies that ISP within the grocery industry is a certain type of refrigerated case, and there is a new alternative on the market that significantly improves on efficiency, then a targeted program could be implemented to try and shift that market toward the new technology, using an existing equipment baseline but without collecting site-by-site existing equipment information.
+Similarly, this could work in a residential setting with residential HVAC equipment or water heaters for example.
 An average age can be assumed as long as the market study provides statistically defensible information on the average age.
 This age should be used in all lifetime savings calculations regardless of the specific site information.